loading...

 This training will provide participants clinical knowledge and tools to:

 a).
-Evaluate the impact of structural oppression and systemic racism on help seeking.
+After completing this training, participants will be able to evaluate the impact of structural oppression and systemic racism on help seeking.

 b).
-Increase awareness of the Multiple Minority Stress Model and explore strategies to improve cultural humility.
+After completing this training, participants will be able to increase awareness of the Multiple Minority Stress Model and explore strategies to improve cultural humility.

 c).
-Apply the Cultural Theory and Model of Suicide to identify culturally responsive strategies to increase protective factors for marginalized and minoritized youth.
+After completing this training, participants will be able to apply the Cultural Theory and Model of Suicide to identify culturally responsive strategies to increase protective factors for marginalized and minoritized youth.

 Target Audience: